sid2k3/Movie-Recommender-Engine/additional_info.md

 recommendations for the same movie, it makes sense if we cache the results of some movies, this leads to a drastic performance improvement.

-In this project we are caching the results from the CollaborativeFilteringRecommender Class.
+In this project, we are caching the results from the CollaborativeFilteringRecommender Class.
 These results are only cached till the model is retrained.

 To avoid using too much memory our cache has a max capacity to hold recommendations for ≈5% (400) movies.

 #### Cache Replacement Policy

-To ensure a higher hit ratio in this case, the cache uses [LRU (Least Recently Used) Caching Algorithm](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU))
+To ensure a higher hit ratio, in this case, the cache uses [LRU (Least Recently Used) Caching Algorithm](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU))
 .